hmrc/essttp-frontend/README.md

 ---

+### MainTrans codes for SA
+In SA we look up the MainTrans code received in ChargeReference and display the corresponding charge type in the 'You Bill' page.
+If the code does not have a corresponding charge description, the user is taken to the generic sa ineligibility kick out page.
+See the entire [table here](https://confluence.tools.tax.service.gov.uk/display/SSTTP/Your+Bill+translations)

 ### Navigating through quickly with Tampermonkey
 A script has been created to be used with [Tampermonkey](https://www.tampermonkey.net/) to enable fast navigation through the service to make testing easier.
 To make use of it, install the Tampermonkey browser extension on your browser and